moloy900/toolesy/pages/PDF Convert/image-to-pdf-converter.md

       <li><strong>Researchers:</strong> Combine research photos, charts, and graphs into comprehensive PDF reports.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What image formats can I convert to PDF?</strong><br>
+    <p><strong>What image formats can I convert to PDF?</strong><br>
-      A: You can convert JPG, JPEG, PNG, and TIFF images to PDF format.
+      You can convert JPG, JPEG, PNG, and TIFF images to PDF format.
 The tool supports all common image file types.</p>

-    <p><strong>Q: Will the quality of my images be affected by conversion?</strong><br>
+    <p><strong>Will the quality of my images be affected by conversion?</strong><br>
-      A: No, the converter preserves the original quality of your images.
+      No, the converter preserves the original quality of your images.
 You can also choose to enable compression to reduce file size if needed.</p>

-    <p><strong>Q: Is my data secure when using this image converter?</strong><br>
+    <p><strong>Is my data secure when using this image converter?</strong><br>
-      A: Absolutely.
+      Absolutely.
 Your image files are processed entirely in your browser and never uploaded to any server.
 This means your documents remain completely private and secure.</p>

-    <p><strong>Q: Can I rearrange the order of pages after conversion?</strong><br>
+    <p><strong>Can I rearrange the order of pages after conversion?</strong><br>
-      A: Yes, you can easily rearrange the order of your images before conversion using the up and down arrows in the file list.</p>
+      Yes, you can easily rearrange the order of your images before conversion using the up and down arrows in the file list.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this tool?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this tool?</strong><br>
-      A: No, this is a completely free tool with no registration required.
+      No, this is a completely free tool with no registration required.
 There are no hidden fees or watermarks.</p>

     <h3>Why Choose Our Image to PDF Converter?</h3>
     <p>Our <strong>online Image to PDF Converter</strong> stands out for its simplicity, speed, and privacy.
 Unlike many online tools, we don't upload your files to external servers - all processing happens locally in your browser.
 This ensures maximum security for your sensitive documents.
 The tool also works on any device with a modern web browser, making it accessible whenever you need it.</p>